shielsr/assignment-02/documentation.md

 In the live counter, if the total goes over or under 12, I use `.classList.add` and `.classList.remove` to change the CSS class on the counter, turning it red or green.

 ## Adding the 'Warning' box
 When the page loads, I use `.createElement` and `.appendChild` to add a warning box in the 'Order' section.
-It would have been easier to hard code the box in the HTML, but I wanted to demonstrate that I could do it.
+It would have been easier to hard code the box in the HTML, but I wanted to demonstrate that I could add/remove elements this way.

 ![Warning box prior to generating pastilles](docs/instructions/image09.jpg)